jodoll/timetracking/README.md

 The key (or description) is shown, along with the description (if key is given) and comment of the first item of the ones grouped together respectively.

+To generate this report type call the subcommand `report` with the argument `task`.

 ```
 TRCK-1203